-Wells Fargo sponsored a second Small Business Solution Expo (Business Education Series) at Temple University in North Philadelphia on November 19th.
-The Expo focused on key areas that are essential in growing and developing a business.
+• Wells Fargo expects to be scheduling an annual Small Business Solution Expo (Business Education Series) in partnership with the Enterprise Center that focuses on business development in North Philadelphia.
+The Expo will focus on key areas that are essential in growing and developing a business.
 Attendees met the experts in the following rotating table discussions.
 Social Media/Marketing, Payroll, Insurance, Financing, Sales and Accounting.
-75 Small Business Owners attended the event.
+In the past 75-100 Small Business Owners attended the event.